cypress-io/cypress/source/api/commands/type.md

 cy.get("input[type=text]").type("Test all the things", {force: true})
 ```

-[block:callout]
-{
-  "type": "warning",
+{% note warning  %}
-  "body": "Be careful with the `force` option because it allows the type to happen where it might actually be impossible for a real user to type."
+Be careful with the `force` option because it allows the type to happen where it might actually be impossible for a real user to type.
-}
-[/block]
+{% endnote %}

 ***